Characterizing dielectric properties of ultra-thin films using superconducting coplanar microwave resonators: Measurement principle and simulations

 \section{Measurement principle and simulations}

 In this study we employ microwave waveguides in a coplanar geometry, which gives the straightforward possibility to address thin-film samples.
-A schematic cross-section of such a coplanar microwave waveguide is shown in Fig.~\ref{fig:cpw}(a).
+A schematic cross-section of such a coplanar microwave waveguide is shown in Fig.~\ref{fig:cpw}(a), with its topography measured by atomic force microscopy (AFM).
 It consists of a \SI{300}{nm} thick sputtered Nb film on top of a substrate, which we chose to be sapphire~(Al$_2$O$_3$) due to its low microwave losses \cite{Konaka1991,Krupka1994,Krupka1999}.
 Using optical lithography, an inner conductor as well as ground planes are patterned into the Nb film, which create an effective TEM-waveguide for the transmitted microwaves \cite{Simons2001}.
 The width $S$ of the inner conductor and the distance $W$ between inner conductor and ground planes have a constant ratio of about $S/W=\SI{2,4}{}$, thus matching the waveguide impedance to a nominal value of \SI{50}{\ohm} of conventional microwave circuitry.
 Smaller $W$ means higher sensitivity to the thin-film properties, but for reliable and reproducible fabrication we chose $W=\SI{10}{\micro\meter}$ and $S=\SI{24}{\micro\meter}$.

 The inner conductor of the resonator is shaped in a meander-like structure with a total length $l$, as depicted in the top-view Fig.~\ref{fig:cpw}(c).
 It is coupled via a parallel arm of length $l_c$ to a transmission line, the feedline, shown in red color.
 Such a feedline allows multiplexing several different resonators on the same chip \cite{Day2003,Geerlings2012,Besedin2018,adam2018} located at different locations, as shown in Fig.~\ref{fig:cpw}(d).
 Each resonator can have a different length, this way we can vary its frequency.
 The end of each resonator near the feedline is closed, whereas the opposite end is connected to the ground planes and forms an open end.
 This combination leads to quarter-wave resonators carrying a standing wave \cite{Simons2001}.